openedx/open-edx-proposals/oeps/oep-0045-arch-ops-and-config.rst

 Refactoring the configuration repo to reduce the amount of shared code and making it easier to read and understand what is being run when you execute a particular playbook.

 This approach was rejected due to the sheer volume of work required to make this change in an environment that is inherently difficult to test.
-Also because while it would improve ease of use, it would only provide parity in terms of functionality.
-Moving to containers will also improve ease of use as well as unlocking many potential future enhancements.
+Also, while it would improve ease of use, it would only provide parity in terms of functionality.
+Moving to containers will also improve ease of use and unlock many potential future enhancements.

 Jumping to Kubernetes
 *********************